OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - Set up ViewModel instances and LiveData observers

 `findViewById` is to **only** be used when interfacing with non-Auxio views.
 Otherwise, view-binding should be used in all cases.
-If one needs to keep track of a view-binding outside of `onCreateView`, then one can declare a binding `by memberBinding(BindingClass::inflate)` in order to have a binding that properly disposes itself on lifecycle events.
+Avoid usages of databinding outside of the `onCreateView` step unless absolutely necessary.

 At times it may be more appropriate to use a `View` instead of a full blown fragment.
 This is okay as long as view-binding is still used.